• Skip to primary navigation

 Make this detox vegan Challah bread even if you don’t have activated charcoal!
 It has olive oil, it’s healthy, easy, and delicious!

-Prep Time4 hours hrs
+Prep Time 4 hours hrs

-Total Time4 hours hrs 40 minutes mins
+Total Time 4 hours hrs 40 minutes mins

-Course: Bread, Breakfast, Snack
+Course Bread, Breakfast, Snack

-Cuisine: Healthy, Mediterranean, vegan
+Cuisine Healthy, Mediterranean, vegan

-Yield: 1 large Challah
+Servings 1 large Challah

 Ingredients